 Remember that scans of the student card (for students) or passports (for children) need to accompany the bookingin order to be eligible for the discount.

 Want to join a trek?
 Ready to confirm a departure date of your own, but interested in having others join you?
 Then Trekkers Wanted is for you!
 Our innovative Trekkers Wanted system matches people up who are interested in hiking the same trek, bringing costs down and multiplying the fun for everyone!
 Read More about Trekkers Wanted, post your trek or search for confirmed departures!

-From Cusco we take our private transport for about 45 minutes to the quaint mountain town of Chinchero (population 900; 3800m / 12,467 ft), often visited for its colorful market days and colonial church.
+Our Sacred Valley Trek begins as we travel from Cusco by private transport for about 45 minutes to the quaint mountain town of Chinchero (population 900; 3800m / 12,467 ft).
+Chinchero is often visited for its colorful market days and colonial church.
 Market day is Sunday and still quite an authentic experience.
 Other days vendors still set up stalls for tourists who visit every day.